TATQAQOAO/DL2024_Team12_iIlegal_dumping/README.md

 Person and trash detection

 ## Installation
-The code was tested on
+The code was tested on Windows

 ### Setup with Conda